lukelowry/lukelowry.github.io/_pages/about.md

   - /about.html
 ---

-This site serves as a hub for my publications, open-source tools, and portfolio of my work during graduate school.

 Matra
 ------
 The indescriminate access to safe, reliable, sustainable, and affordable energy is not a preference, it is a requirement.
 My research and career are dedicated toward using my skills as an engineer to make it true.

-Research Interests
+Research
 ======

+This site serves as a hub for my publications, open-source tools, and portfolio of my work.

 Large Power System Stability
 ------